Skip to main content

 Greater Cambridge Design and Construction Awards

-Together with our sponsors, Cambridge Forum for the Construction Industry (CFCI), we have held design awards annually since 1988.
-The awards celebrate best practices in the design and construction of our built environment alongside the individuals and teams involved.
-The awards aim to champion projects of all sizes, types and complexities.
+We, together with our sponsors, Cambridge Forum for the Construction Industry (CFCI), have held design awards annually since 1988.
+The awards celebrate best practices in the design and construction of our built environment.

 Who can enter